Rev. Dr. Jimmy Reader, Pastor

 Jimmy is married to Rev. Joy Bergfalk (also an American Baptist minister and former pastor at East Rochester and York Baptist churches).
 She currently serves as executive director of the Coffee Connection, a nonprofit business working with women in recovery from addiction.
 Read more about her work here.

-Leta Williams, Director of Christian Education
+Leta Williams, Minister of Education

 Leta Williams was born and raised in upstate New York.
 Growing up, she attended an American Baptist church and was active with the denomination on the local, regional, and national level.
 It was at the national youth gathering at Colorado in 2008 that she received the call to ministry.

 Leta holds a B.A. in Youth Ministry from Eastern University in Wayne, Pennsylvania, where she received the Mrs. W. Byron Brown Christian Service Award and the Youth Ministry Department Award.
 She went on to pursue her masters in youth ministry from Memphis Theological Seminary through the Center for Youth Ministry Training, where she served as a youth director at Troy United Methodist church in northwest Tennessee.
+In the summertime, you can find Leta working with Vick and Pathfinder Camp and Conference Ministries.
+She is thrilled to share Christ as her American Baptist and United Methodist church families come together at UCP.

 Dot Borden, Director of The United Choir